 Group filters are based on the minimum or maximum value in the Data Field.
 To modify group filters click 'Switch to Group(MIN/MAX) filters.
 There is no limit to the number of group filters you may define.

-- To filter a Data Field's minimum or maximum value either drag and drop it to the 'Filter By' panel, use the 'Add' button or double-click it. - Specify Minimum or Maximum from the operator drop-down. - Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button ().
+- Specify Minimum or Maximum from the operator drop-down. - Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button (\times) .